microsoft/code-with-engineering-playbook/docs/automated-testing/integration-testing/readme.md

 #### Top Down

 Top down testing is when higher level components are tested following the control flow of a software system.
-In the scenario, what is commonly refered to as stubs are used to emulate the behavior of lower level modules not yet complete or merged in the integration test.
+In the scenario, what is commonly referred to as stubs are used to emulate the behavior of lower level modules not yet complete or merged in the integration test.

 ![Top Down Integration Testing](./images/topDown.png)

 #### Bottom Up

 Bottom up testing is when lower level modules are tested together.
-In the scenario, what is commonly refered to as drivers are used to emulate the behavior of higher level modules not yet complete or included in the integration test.
+In the scenario, what is commonly referred to as drivers are used to emulate the behavior of higher level modules not yet complete or included in the integration test.

 ![Bottom Up Integration Testing](./images/bottomUp.jpg)